nanvel/blog/2023/12/software-design.md

 Automation policy - scnario in which an event triggers the execution of a command.

 Brownfield projects - already proved their business viability and need a shake up to fight accumulated technical debt and design entropy.

+REST - Representational State Transfer (Roy T. Fielding coined the term).
+Is a means of exchanging and modifying resources that are uniquely identified using a distinct URI.

 ## Links